rlacher/flask-secure-api/README.md

 ```
 Example response: `{"error": "Invalid username: Must be 3-20 alphanumeric characters or underscore"}`

-Similarly, providing an invalid password will also result in a 400 Bad Request.
+Similarly, providing an invalid password will also result in a `400 Bad Request`.
 Attempting to register with a duplicate or log in with a non-existent user will yield a `409 Conflict` and `401 Unauthorized` error, respectively.

 ## Documentation

+This section outlines how to access the project's  Python docstrings and auto-generated OpenAPI specification.

+### Python Docstrings

 Project documentation is embedded in the code as docstrings.
 Access it
 using Python's built-in `help()` function: